 The benefits of having a purpose in life

 I did a bit of research and found some interesting results that will show you just how important it is to have a purpose in life.

 As part of the study, over 136,000 people were evaluated and followed for about 7 years.
 The average age at the start of the study was 67 years old, and as the people in this subject passed away or faced health issues, the researchers found out an interesting piece of data.

 The analysis showed a lower risk of death for participants with a high sense of purpose in life.
 After adjusting for other factors, mortality was about one-fifth lower for participants reporting a strong sense of purpose.

-It took a little bit of more digging to find this information, which is covered in more detail in the fully published report.
+How did the researchers decide which person lived with purpose and which person didn't?
+This is covered in more detail in the fully published report.
 This is where it gets a little technical, so I'll just copy and paste the methodology here:

 Purpose in life was assessed in 2006 using the 7-item Purpose in Life subscale of the Ryff Psychological Well-being Scales, previously validated in a nationally representative sample of adults.
 On a 6-point Likert scale, respondents rated the degree to which they agreed with each item.
 The mean of all items was taken to create a scale.
 Scores ranged from 1 to 6, where higher scores reflected higher purpose.

 The participants were asked to rate their own sense of purpose on a scale from 1 to 6.

 This study clearly shows that you are more likely to grow old (healthily) when you live a purposeful life.

 An example of how a purpose in life can make your life happier